 As outlined above, the NPS has broad authority and responsibility to determine what types of uses and activities are appropriate in any particular National Park System area.
 The requirements of the Superintendent’s Compendium are developed through an analysis and determination process.
 The decision criteria used during this process are:

 Will the use or activity compromise employee or public safety?
-5. Applicability of the Compendium The rules contained in this Compendium apply to all persons entering, using, visiting or otherwise present on Federally owned lands, including submerged lands, and waters administered by the NPS within the legislative boundaries of the park.
+5. Applicability of the Compendium The rules contained in this Compendium apply to all persons entering, using, visiting or otherwise present on federally owned lands, including submerged lands, and waters administered by the NPS within the legislative boundaries of the park.
 This includes all waters subject to the jurisdiction of the United States, including all navigable waters.
 6. Enforcement of Compendium Requirements NPS Law Enforcement Park Rangers enforce the requirements of the United State Code, 36 CFR, and this Superintendent’s Compendium.

 A person who violates any provision of the regulations found in 36 CFR, Parts 1-7, or provisions of this Compendium, is subject to a fine as provided by law (18 U.S.C.
-3571) up to $5,000 for individuals and $10,000 for organizations, or by imprisonment not exceeding six months (18 US.C.
+3571) up to $5,000 for individuals and $10,000 for organizations, or by imprisonment not exceeding six months (18 U.S.C.
 3559), or both, and shall be adjudged to pay all court costs associated with any court proceedings.
 You may receive a list of fines associated with any particular provision by contacting the Chief Ranger at the park address found below.
 8. Comments on the Compendium

 The Compendium is reviewed annually and revised as necessary.
 The park welcomes comments about its program and activities at any time.